 In rare cases (if there are more than 5,000 people in the queue), you will be asked to try to join the queue at a later time.
 Please note that if you receive this message, you will not be redirected to the waiting room.
 You will need to close the webpage and try again.

 Yes.
-You will be able to book as normal either by visiting www.royalalberthall.com, by telephone on 0845 401 5040 or in person at the Royal Albert Hall.
+You will be able to book as normal either by visiting www.royalalberthall.com, by calling the Box Office on 0845 401 5040 or by visiting the Royal Albert Hall in person.

 Your seats are not secured until you have added them to your basket.
 Please do this first in order to secure your tickets.
 You will then have to complete your purchase within 30 minutes.